 Abbey and Bella's Story

-Meet Abbey (brown markings) and Bella (black markings) who arrived at the BAWCS shelter in December 2014.
+Meet Abbey (brown markings) and Bella (black markings) who arrived at the BAWCS sanctuary in December 2014.

 Abbey and Bella (previously Pearle & Merle) were originally rescued by Edgars Mission who contacted BAWCS asking if we could take on two “bobby calves”, a term commonly used to describe newborn calves less than 30 days old, which have been separated from their mothers.
 Considered “wastage” by the dairy industry, they are destined for slaughter not long after leaving the farm.